ExMachinaSAGL/raise-the-app/README.md

 "raisetheapp": "<repo_url.git> | file:<path to folder>",
 // ...
 ```
-Note: if the path is a git repository, the `dist` folder (i.e. the build output) must be committed.
+Note: if the path is a git repository, the `dist` folder (i.e. the build output) *must be committed*.

 #### External dependencies (i.e. not bundled in the module)
 - Vue